gerritnowald/budget_book/README.md

 A list of all currently used categories is automatically saved as `budget_book/categories.csv`.
 Also the balance over time is updated.

-### command line interface
+### console user interface

 Since the accuracy of the categoriziation is not perfect, wrong categories should be corrected.
-For this, a command line interface is available, `budget_book/CLI.py`, see also this blog post:
+For this, a console user interface is available, `budget_book/transaction_editor.py`, see also this blog post:
 https://gerritnowald.wordpress.com/2024/02/26/creating-a-command-line-interface-with-python/
-On Windows, it can be started using `budget_book/start_CLI.bat`.
+On Windows, it can be started using `budget_book/Windows_start_transaction_editor.bat`.
-The command line interface can also be used to split transactions, e.g. for cash withdrawal at the supermarket.
+The console user interface can also be used to split transactions, e.g. for cash withdrawal at the supermarket.

 ## spendings report